iamsayan/wp-last-modified-info/readme.txt

 Yes, absolutely.
 This plugin returns last modified info on both post and pages and also enable 'revision' meta tag which is good for SEO.

-= Is this plugin compa with multisite?
+= Is this plugin compatible with multisite?

 Yes, it is fully compatible with multisite.